vertelab/odootools/README.md

 $ /odootools: make

-Confirm odoobackup is installed by typing `$odoob [tab-tab], outcome should be
+Confirm odoobackup is installed by typing '$odoob [tab-tab]', outcome should be
 $ odoobackup
 ```